+Addiction is a complex condition with roots in both genetics and environmental influences.
 According to the National Institute on Drug Abuse, addiction is a “chronic, relapsing brain disease characterized by compulsive drug seeking and use, despite harmful consequences.”
-There is a lot of debate surrounding what determines addiction.
-Some people believe it’s genetic, while others think it’s environmental.
+But what causes addiction: genetics or environment?
+The truth lies in the interplay between the two.

 The role of genetics in addiction is a complex topic that is still being studied.